Skip to main content

 In addition to Summit’s generous pledge, CEO Kim Sponem has personally committed to the campaign.
 “I’m personally contributing to the 100 Extraordinary Women™ campaign because I understand the critical role libraries play in helping women and their families secure a strong future.”

-The Friends of the Cottage Community Grove Library, Inc. are the 501(c)3 for the Village’s Library Board and can accept anonymous donations on behalf of the Village’s campaign.
+For more information about the 100 extraordinary Women initiative and to make your pledge, visit: The Friends of the Cottage Community Grove Library, Inc. are the 501(c)3 for the Village’s Library Board and can accept anonymous donations on behalf of the Village’s campaign.
 For more information, visit